anahibemol/SOIS-Explorer/README.md

 # SOIS Explorer

-For the questions you may have about CalcMachine:
+For the questions you may have about SOIS Explorer:

 - [**WHAT** Is SOIS Explorer ?](#id-section1)
 - [**HOW**  To SOIS Explorer ?](#id-section2)